Last Updated: September 6th, 2023 by Kristen Douglas

 DC’s Metro Connects the Park to All Parts of the Capitol – via Flickr user RJ Schmidt

-Another option if you happen to be staying nearby is to avoid the crowded subway car and the stress of traffic and grab an Uber ride.
+Another option if you happen to be staying nearby is to avoid waiting for the Metro and the stress of traffic and grab an Uber ride.
 Walk a block away from the stadium to make pick up easier.
-If you've never used Uber, click here and get your first ride free.
+If you’ve never used Uber, click here and get your first ride free.